 6. Multiple Building Developments.
 Multiple building developments shall exhibit a high degree of coordination in site planning, architectural design, site design, and sign detailing.

 a.
 Master Plan.
-For multi-building developments, a conceptual master plan shall be prepared to show the Town the general location of future buildings, parking lots, roads and driveways, walkways, common open spaces, utilities, service areas, stormwater management, and other components of site development.
+For multi-building developments, a conceptual master plan shall be prepared to show the Town the general location of future buildings, parking lots, roads and driveways, walkways, common open spaces, utilities, service areas, stormwater management design, and other components of site development.
 The master plan shall also show how traffic, stormwater, and utilities will be coordinated with adjacent properties.
 The plan shall also illustrate the measures that will be taken to preserve significant natural or cultural features, such as wetlands, specimen trees, or stone walls.

 b.
 Phasing Plan.
 As part of the Site Plan application, the applicant shall provide a phasing plan that illustrates the sequence of development and what steps will be taken to ensure compatibility between current and future activities.